ejmr/git-branch-notes/README.markdown

 ================

-`git branch-notes` is a Perl program that helps project maintainers keep a list of notes about all non-remote branches in a Git repository.
+`git branch-notes` is a Perl program that helps project maintainers keep a list of notes about all branches in a Git repository.
 For example, a maintainer can use this program to help keep track of branches that he needs to merge, or not merge, or branches that have commits to cherry-pick, et cetera.
 This information remains in the user’s local repository only and is not shared by `git-push` or other commands, under the assumption that other project contributors will not need to see maintainer notes.